orcas-elite/decision-engine/README.md

 - __kolgsmir.py__, __kolgsmir_hystrix.py__, __kolgsmir_service.py__: Kolmogorov-Smirnov tests on data
 - __separate_service_data.py__: Separation of service data for retrieving of mocking results

 The __experiment__ directory is empty.
 It should contain the raw data used for mocking purposes.
+The data is available at [zeonodo](https://zenodo.org/record/3265806#.XRtMgy_8LOQ).